 - Make it a two-way discussion.
 Listen to what the employee has to say and suggest ways to improve performance.
-As Timothy G. Wiedman, D.B.A., at PHR Emeritus says, “If improvement is necessary, part of the discussion should be about improvement strategies that might be used in the future.
+As PHR Emeritus Timothy G. Wiedman of Doane University says, “If improvement is necessary, part of the discussion should be about improvement strategies that might be used in the future.
 But again, this must be a true 2-way discussion -- not the boss merely lecturing to the employee.”

 - Set expectations.
 Be transparent and make sure employees understand the future roles and responsibilities they’re expected to handle.